Chichester – St George, Wyke, Cleveland Road

 4. (South aisle) Three single lights by Kempe and Co, 1914, removed here from the redundant church of All Saints, Portfield.

 Roodscreen: Dedicated in 1913, but now gone.
-The figures behind the altar may well be from it.
+The figures behind the altar are said to be from it (BE(W) ibid).